Low-Waste Gift Baskets Are Beautiful And Functional!

 by Texas Homesteader ~

-Low-waste gift baskets can be low-waste and functional too.
-Make a food basket with reusable jars of homemade food and arrange it all in a handy tub.
-Brown paper can be composted or used in their fireplace.
+Low-waste gift baskets can be beautiful and functional too.
+Make a food basket with reusable jars of homemade food and arrange it all in a handy organizer container.
+Brown paper can be composted or used in the fireplace.

 Awareness Of Trash Produced At Christmas